Boone Jenner: Early years (2012–2016)

-Finding post-season success, captaincy (2016–present)
+Finding post-season success, captaincy (2016–2026)

 In the first year of his two-year contract, Jenner slowed down in scoring through the 2016–17 season while the team improved overall.
 He began the season with two goals over the team's first 22 games, with his first of the season coming on November 9, 2016.
 While playing alongside Cam Atkinson, Jenner scored three goals in the team's first 22 games and ranked second on the club in hits.
 Although Jenner was struggling, the team began a winning streak of 16 consecutive games, including a perfect 14–0 record in December.
 When it ended on January 5, 2017, with a loss to the Washington Capitals, the team was one short of the NHL record of 17 games.
 When the streak ended, Jenner and his second-line linemates Cam Atkinson and Brandon Dubinsky continued to produce for the Blue Jackets.
 While Dubinsky described their line as primarily defensive focused, by the middle of February, the trio had improved to 17 goals, 16 assists and a plus-20 rating.
 From January 1 until the end of the regular season, Jenner ranked third on the team in goals scored.
 He finished the regular season with 18 goals and 16 assists while linemate Atkinson led the Jackets in points and goals.
 In June, Jenner was one of 11 players the Blue Jackets protected ahead of the 2017 NHL Expansion Draft.